Peter Dutton

-Peter Craig Dutton (born 18 November 1970) is an Australian politician who has been leader of the opposition and leader of the Liberal Party since May 2022.
-He has represented the Queensland seat of Dickson in the House of Representatives since 2001 and held ministerial office in the Howard, Abbott, Turnbull and Morrison governments.
+Peter Craig Dutton (born 18 November 1970) is an Australian former politician who served as the Leader of the Opposition and the leader of the Liberal Party from 2022 to 2025.
+He was the member of parliament (MP) for the Queensland seat of Dickson between the 2001 and 2025 elections.
+He previously held ministerial office in the Howard, Abbott, Turnbull, and Morrison governments, including as a cabinet minister from 2013 to 2022.

 Dutton grew up in Brisbane.
 He worked as a police officer in the Queensland Police for nearly a decade upon leaving school, and later ran a construction business with his father.
 He joined the Liberal Party as a teenager and was elected to the House of Representatives at the 2001 election, aged 30.
 Following the 2004 election, he was appointed as Minister for Employment Participation.
-In January 2006, he was promoted to become Assistant Treasurer under Peter Costello.
-After the defeat of the Liberal-National Coalition at the 2007 election, he was appointed to the Shadow Cabinet as Shadow Minister for Health, a role he would hold for the next six years.
+In January 2006, Dutton was promoted to Assistant Treasurer under Peter Costello.
+After the defeat of the Liberal-National Coalition at the 2007 election, he was appointed to the Shadow Cabinet as Shadow Minister for Health, a role he held for the next six years.

 Upon the victory of the Coalition at the 2013 election, Dutton was appointed Minister for Health and Minister for Sport.
 He was moved to the role of Minister for Immigration and Border Protection in December 2014, where he played a key role in overseeing Operation Sovereign Borders.
-He was kept in that position after Malcolm Turnbull replaced Tony Abbott as Prime Minister in September 2015.
-In December 2017, he was also given the restored role of Minister for Home Affairs, heading a new 'super' department with broad responsibilities brought together from other existing departments.
+He was kept in that position after Malcolm Turnbull replaced Tony Abbott as prime minister in September 2015.
+In December 2017, he was also given the new role of Minister for Home Affairs, heading a new "super" department with broad responsibilities brought together from other existing departments.

 After the defeat of Abbott, Dutton became widely seen as the leader of the conservative faction in the Liberal Party, and began to be spoken of as a potential leader.
 In August 2018, after a period of poor opinion polling for the Coalition, Dutton unsuccessfully challenged Turnbull for the leadership.
 He then was defeated by Scott Morrison in a second leadership ballot days later after Turnbull chose to resign.
 He was retained as Minister for Home Affairs by Morrison, later becoming Minister for Defence and Leader of the House in March 2021.
-He went on to succeed Morrison as party leader unopposed after the Coalition's defeat at the 2022 election, becoming leader of the opposition.
-He is the first Liberal leader to come from Queensland, and the first leader since Alexander Downer to represent a seat outside of New South Wales.
+Dutton went on to succeed Morrison as party leader unopposed after the Coalition's defeat at the 2022 election, becoming leader of the opposition.
+He was the first Liberal leader to come from Queensland, and the first leader since Alexander Downer to represent a seat outside New South Wales.
+Dutton led the Coalition to a landslide defeat at the 2025 Australian federal election, with an overall seat change of –15, reducing the Coalition's 58 seats in 2022 to 43.
+Dutton himself lost his own seat of Dickson to Labor candidate Ali France, becoming the first federal Opposition Leader to be voted out by an election.